MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. Back on the **Vault Identification** page, click **Next**.

+1. Ensure **Save passphrase securely to Azure Key Vault** is not checked.

 1. On the **Encryption Setting** page of the **Register Server Wizard**, click **Generate Passphrase**.

 1. On the **Encryption Setting** page of the **Register Server Wizard**, click the **Browse** button next to the **Enter a location to save the passphrase** drop-down list.